UnitedHealthcare Medicare Advantage Review (2026): Cost, Pros & Cons

 UnitedHealthcare Member Benefits

 UnitedHealthcare Medicare Advantage plans include several member benefits beyond basic medical coverage.
-Members get access to the UCard, Renew Active fitness program, rewards for healthy activities and supplemental benefits not available through Original Medicare.
+Members get access to the UCard and Renew Active fitness program.
+Plans also include rewards for healthy activities and supplemental benefits not covered by Original Medicare.

-• UCard Benefits: The UCard is an all-in-one member ID card that doubles as a debit card for eligible purchases.
+• UCard Benefits: The UCard works as both your member ID and a debit card for eligible purchases.
 You can use it to buy healthy food, over-the-counter products and pay utility bills at over 55,000 participating retailers including Walmart, Walgreens and CVS.

 • Renew Active Fitness Program: UnitedHealthcare Medicare Advantage plans include free access to over 25,000 gym and fitness locations nationwide.
 The program also provides thousands of on-demand workout videos, live streaming fitness classes and an online brain health program from AARP Staying Sharp.

-• Dental, Vision and Hearing Coverage: UnitedHealthcare plans include dental coverage with $0 copays up to annual maximums, vision benefits with allowances for frames or contacts and hearing aid coverage through a network of providers.
+• Dental, Vision and Hearing Coverage: Plans include dental coverage with $0 copays up to annual maximums.
+Vision benefits cover allowances for frames or contacts and hearing aid coverage runs through a network of providers.
 These benefits are not available through Original Medicare.

 • Rewards Program: Members can earn rewards loaded onto their UCard by completing healthy activities like annual wellness visits, flu shots or walking regularly.
-Earned rewards can be spent at participating retailers on eligible items including groceries, books, clothing and electronics.
+Earned rewards can be spent at participating retailers on eligible items including groceries, clothing and household goods

 • Prescription Drug Benefits: Most plans include $0 copays for Tier 1 prescriptions at network retail pharmacies and $0 copays for Tier 2 prescriptions through Optum Home Delivery.
 You also get access to mail-order prescription services.